What Is SQL?

 Some positions that require SQL skills include:

 - Database administrator (DBA): This is someone who specializes in making sure data is being stored and managed properly and efficiently.
 Databases are most valuable when they allow users to retrieve desired combinations of data quickly and easily.
-For that work, someone needs to make sure all data is stored properly.

 - Data scientist: This is a position very similar to that of a data analyst, but data scientists typically are tasked with handling data in far greater volumes and accumulating it at much higher speeds.